RazzaTitian/B1_10_OCR/README.md

 # ClearScan

 ClearScan is an innovative web and mobile application designed to empower individuals with partial vision impairment by converting scanned text into natural-sounding speech—both online and offline.
-Built to support the Indonesian language with high accuracy, ClearScan addresses the everyday challenges faced by those who struggle to read standard texts on product packaging, documents, and signage.
+Built to support the Indonesian language with high accuracy, ClearScan addresses everyday challenges such as reading product packaging, documents, and public signage.

 ---

 ## Background

 In Indonesia, approximately 3.7 million people experience visual impairments, with many suffering from partial blindness that hinders their ability to read.
-While applications like Google Lookout and Seeing AI offer OCR (Optical Character Recognition) and TTS (Text-to-Speech) functionalities, they are not fully optimized for the Indonesian language and often require a stable internet connection.
-ClearScan fills this gap by providing a dedicated solution for accurate, offline-friendly text scanning and reading.
+While solutions like Google Lookout and Seeing AI offer OCR (Optical Character Recognition) and TTS (Text-to-Speech) functionalities, they are not fully optimized for the Indonesian language and often require a stable internet connection.
+ClearScan fills this gap by providing a dedicated, accessible solution.

 ---

 ## Problem Statement

 - **Empowerment:** How can we help individuals with partial vision impairment read text more easily and independently?
-- **Accuracy:** How can we improve OCR and TTS accuracy specifically for Indonesian text, including local nuances and accents?
+- **Accuracy:** How can we improve OCR and TTS performance specifically for Indonesian text, capturing local nuances and accents?
-- **Accessibility:** How can we create a lightweight, user-friendly solution that functions seamlessly both online and offline?
+- **Accessibility:** How can we create a lightweight, user-friendly solution that works seamlessly both online and offline?
-- **Cost-Effectiveness:** How can we ensure that our solution is more effective and affordable compared to existing alternatives?
+- **Cost-Effectiveness:** How can we ensure our solution is more effective and affordable than existing alternatives?

 ---